RISC-KC/basic_rv32s/guidelines/development_log.md

 And the implementation of the CSR file has begun.
 Up until now in this project, I took charge of the logic, diagrams, and operational design, and ChoiCube84 handled the implementation using Verilog.
 But I thought proceeding without touching Verilog in this learning-oriented project wouldn’t fit the purpose, so I said I’d implement at least the CSR file from scratch myself.
-Of course, there’s quite a bit to study and ponder within the CSR logic itself, so CC84 probably would have requested a separate meeting anyway… Once this implementation is done, we can immediately create the TB for RV32I43F and verify it.
+Of course, there’s quite a bit to study and ponder within the CSR logic itself, so CC84 probably would have requested a separate meeting anyway...
+Once this implementation is done, we can immediately create the TB for RV32I43F and verify it.

 Currently, CC84 is generating the waveform for RV32I37F and setting up the testbench environment (defining intended output signals per module for each instruction).
 Our goal is to finish the first round of implementation and verification of the RV32I50F core within February.